firebolt-db/firebolt-db.github.io/docs/sql-reference/commands/create-join-index.md

 ---
 layout: default
-title: CREATE JOIN INDEX
+title: CREATE JOIN INDEX (deprecated)
-description: Reference and syntax for the CREATE JOIN INDEX command.
+description: Reference and syntax for the CREATE JOIN INDEX (deprecated) command.
+nav_exclude: true
 parent: SQL commands
 ---

-# CREATE JOIN INDEX
+# CREATE JOIN INDEX (deprecated)

 Join indexes can accelerate queries that use `JOIN` operations on dimension tables.
 Under certain circumstances, a join index can significantly reduce the compute requirements to perform a join at query runtime.
 For more information, see [Using join indexes](../../using-indexes/using-join-indexes.md).